sumantar/CoreDataBasic/README.md

 =>ManagedObjectContext (momc/momd compiler tools) =>PersistenceStoreCoordiator -> ManagedObectModel =>Persistence object Store
 2) Managed Object: Each managed object to be registered with Managed Object Context.
-It is a wrapper of NSEntityDescription
+It is a wrapper around NSEntityDescription

 It has three features:
 => Name